AICPA John L. Carey Scholarship Award

 Close Time: 3 p.m.

-The AICPA John L. Carey scholarship award is one of four awards given through the AICPA Legacy Scholarship program.
+The AICPA John L. Carey scholarship award is part of the AICPA Legacy Scholars program.
 The award provides financial assistance to liberal arts and non-business degree holders who are pursuing both graduate studies in accounting and the CPA licensure.
 These awards are intended to encourage students with little or no previous accounting education to consider professional accounting careers.
 All applications must be completed and submitted by the deadline to be considered.
 Students interested in being considered for more than one AICPA Legacy Scholarship awards need only complete one application—applicants will be evaluated for all awards for which they are eligible.

 Scholarship aid may be used only for the payment of expenses that directly relate to obtaining an accounting education (e.g.; tuition, fees, room and board, and/or books and materials).
 Awards are non-renewable and past recipients may not re-apply.
 Payments are sent directly to the student's financial aid office on behalf of the student.

 The John L. Carey scholarship award was established by members of the accounting profession to honor John Carey upon his retirement from the AICPA in 1969.
 During his 40-year tenure at the AICPA, Mr. Carey served as administrative vice president; executive director; and as editor and publisher of the Journal of Accountancy.
 Mr. Carey dedicated his entire career to serving the accounting profession and made it a priority to encourage outstanding students to become CPAs.

 An eligible applicant must be/have:

 - Obtained a liberal arts or other non-business undergraduate degree from a regionally accredited institution in the United States prior to enrolling in a graduate accounting program.